Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 How Plastic Drums are Made

-The three forms of blow molding are extrusion, injection, and injection stretch.
-All plastic molding begins with pellets or resin that are melted and shaped into a parison, which looks like a long plastic tube with a hole at one end.
+The forms of blow molding are defined by how the parison is produced and includes extrusion, injection, and injection stretch.
+In all cases, plastic resin or pellets are melted to be blown into the mold in the form of a parison that looks like a long plastic tube with a hole in one end.
+The forming of the parison is critical in determining the thickness of a 55 gallon.

 Closed Head Drum